Freshwater Biology (10226.2)

 This unit involves online meetings in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 No additional costs charged by the university.
-Students need to make their own travel arrangements to get to all field trips and cover the costs of this travel.
-Students will need to bring their own lunch and any snacks they need during the field trips and have clothing and footwear suitable for the outdoors potentially in inclement weather.
+Students will need to make their own travel arrangements to get to the field trip in week 2 (an urban stream within Canberra).
+It is possible that COVID-19 situation that student may need to make their own travel arrangements to other field trips and cover the costs of this travel.
+Students will also need to bring their own lunch and any snacks they need during the field trips and have clothing and footwear suitable for the outdoors (including waterproof clothing) potentially in inclement weather.